PyFlux/PyFlux-Django-Backend/quick_start/public/index.rst

 ===================
-Vidhyadhan REST Api
+Pyflux REST Api
 ===================

-Welcome to Vidhyadhan Rest Api.
+Welcome to Pyflux Rest Api.
 We will provide REST endpoints of authentication and various other endpoints to work with mobile app and angular frontend.
 To get the authentication token, make a `POST` request to the [endpoint](http://api.helpservice.xyz/api-token-auth/) with field `username` and `password`.

 .. admonition:: About this edition